A lot of things go into being successful at BJJ.

-Pre-workout supplements can be a divisive subject.
+Pre-workout supplements are a little divisive.
 To some people they’re essential, to some they’re just like snake oil.

-There are a lot of placebos out there, as well as a lot of products that just make you jittery and have no real benefit to your performance.
-But if you get a good one, that supports energy levels over extended, balanced periods, you’ll see a big difference in your training.
+There are a lot of placebos out there, as well as a lot of products that make you feel jittery and have no real benefit to your performance.
+But high-quality pre-workout supplements can make a big difference in your training.

 Gold BJJ PreRoll is designed specifically for BJJ, which is an important selling point.
 A lot of pre-workout supplements are designed for weightlifting, which requires very different energy patterns.
 This supplement helps you maintain an energy boost over a several hour training session, as opposed to just a few heavy lifts.

-Another option for energy supplementation pre-training is Onnit’s Shroom Tech Sport.
+Another option for energy supplementation before training is Onnit’s Shroom Tech Sport.
 Onnit’s clinically studied formula takes several natural ingredients, intended to give a natural yet effective energy boost, as well as improving cardiovascular performance and reducing fatigue.